-For nearly two decades, I have been taking in cats and dogs that have been dumped, abandoned or just found themselves without a home, near my house.
+Since 2000, I have been taking in cats and dogs that have been dumped, abandoned or just found themselves without a home, near my house.
 After keeping a few, I used to try to find the new ones that came along a loving new home, but that was always a very difficult task.
 After they were gone, I always questioned whether I’d made the right decision.
 Was the animal doing ok?
 Did the new owner still have him/her?
 Had I taken that poor animal’s trust and disregarded it because I didn’t really want another animal in the house, or because the number of animals I currently had seemed like the tipping point of having too many to try to take care of?

 The stress and guilt of worrying if I’d put those re-homed animals back into a similar or worse situation than what they’d come from was overwhelming.
 On top of it all, the people never stayed in contact with me, even though I asked them to and told each and every one that if it didn’t work out at any time with the animal that I would take it back, no questions asked.
-Never getting updates or being flat out ignored when I’d check in, always made me even more upset about my decision to give them up.
+Never getting updates or being flat-out ignored when I’d check in, always made me even more upset about my decision to give them up.
 I finally decided to just make some sacrifices (working from home, no vacations, no fancy restaurants, no expensive gifts, etc., etc.,) so that I could afford to just keep them all to ensure they had a good, loving, forever home and I had peace of mind.
 I never dreamed that number would get as high as 11 at one time, but when you average taking in 1-2 animals a year and your animals live into their teens, it doesn’t take long for them to add up.

 Luckily, I have a wonderful guy by my side who (mostly) goes along with my plan, despite all the chaos, sleep interruptions, sacrifices and extra cleaning (of everything) that having so many animals entails.
 The truth is, though, we wouldn’t change a thing (except the money part.
 And maybe the sleep part).
 All in all, the satisfaction of knowing these animals will have a good home for the rest of their lives more than makes up for the sacrifices.
 They bring so much joy, I feel sorry for people that don’t open their hearts or their homes to an animal, especially one in need.